Analysis | Ron Johnson’s unscientific use of vaccine and death data

 The Pinocchio Test

-Johnson laments that U.S. health officials are not fully forthcoming with information about the risks of getting the covid vaccine, but he is not being fully forthcoming in presenting the information he uses to sound the alarm.
+Johnson laments that U.S. health officials are not fully forthcoming with information about the risks of getting a coronavirus vaccine, but he is not being fully forthcoming in presenting the information he uses to sound the alarm.

 Correlation is not necessarily causation.
 This is a guiding principle of scientific research — and we have awarded many bushels of Pinocchios over the years to politicians who blur the line.

-Johnson was asked how many people had died after getting a covid-19 vaccine.
+Johnson was asked how many people had died after getting a coronavirus vaccine.
 He said upwards of 3,000, citing VAERS data.
 That’s technically accurate yet deeply misleading.

 The reports he’s citing are unverified.
 U.S. officials and experts make a point of saying the VAERS data should not be used to draw inferences about the risks of vaccination.
-The covid vaccines were first concentrated among vulnerable groups such as nursing-home residents with prior illnesses.
-And the CDC says it has no evidence to establish covid vaccination as the cause of any death.
+The coronavirus vaccinations were first concentrated among vulnerable groups such as nursing-home residents with prior illnesses.
+And the CDC says it has no evidence to establish coronavirus vaccination as the cause of any death.

 Johnson also said, “I’m talking to doctors who have since Day One been concerned about vaccines [for] people who have already had covid, because you die not of covid, you die of the immune-system overreaction to covid.”
 He gets in trouble by using the word “because.”